KJ-Labs/Updated_Disaster_Dashboard/README.md

 - [OKTA](https://www.okta.com/?utm_campaign=search_google_amer_us_ao_it_branded-okta_exact&utm_source=google&utm_medium=cpc&utm_term=okta&utm_page={url}&gclid=EAIaIQobChMIm96dr46u7QIVoj6tBh05_wo6EAAYASAAEgJsfPD_BwE)

 ## Installation
 Installation is not needed, as the entire application is on Heroku.
-Please use the General Account to login. (testaccount@gmail.com, GenericPassword12!)
+Please use the General Account to login here > https://disaster-list-dashboard.herokuapp.com/Dashboard . (testaccount@gmail.com, GenericPassword12!)
 If you want to download the github and use it on your local, please clone the repository, run npm install, update your SQL password/login info in the config folder and then create an ENV file for the Gold, Meteroid and Puppy APIs, then run NPM start.

 ## Usage